themaninorange/cornyproject/README.md

-Predicting Crop Yields with Mutlivariate Autocorrelation
+Predicting Crop Yields with Multivariate Autocorrelation
 ==========

-Our goal is to use Multivariate Autocorrelation to make forcasts of field conditions.
+Our goal is to use Multivariate Autocorrelation to make forecasts of field conditions.
 The data comes from USDA databases on corn yields.
 For each week in the season, farmers will report the conditions of their field with one of five categories.
 We want to estimate the proportions of fields rated with each of those five categories.

 Predictions with Actual Trend | ~
 :-------------------------:|:-------------------------: